danuriegas/weather-station-buillet/manual-setup.md

 cd ~ && git clone https://github.com/danuriegas/weather-station-buillet
 ```

-We've included an install script to set up the real-time clock automatically.
+We've included an install script to set up the weather-station-buillet including the RTC module.
 You can run this file or, alternatively, follow the instructions below to set up the RTC manually.
 We recommend using the install script!

 ## Setting up the real-time clock